 How will you use the findings from the economic impact report?
 Tell us in the comments below or tweet us @NRPA_News using #ParksMeanBusiness.

-Kevin Roth, is the Vice President of Research for NRPA
+Kevin Roth is NRPA's Vice President of Research.